The Constitution and Bylaws

 Any member in good financial standing may terminate their membership in the Association by written request, or verbally in open meetings.
 Such action however, does not entitle the member to share of the assets of this Association as per Article X, Section 2, hereof.
 This article specifically states that such a division shall only take place in the event of a liquidation of the Association.

-The Laurel Park Improvement Association in General Meeting Assembled: RESOLVED: That the foregoing Code of By-Laws and Regulations as revised and approved shall be adopted and become the Constitution and Laws under which this Association shall be governed and shall take effect from this date April 24, 2016.
+The Laurel Park Improvement Association, at a community meeting held on April 16, 2025 RESOLVED: That the foregoing Code of Bylaws and Regulations, as revised and approved, shall be adopted and become the Constitution and Laws under which this Association shall be governed and shall take effect from this date April 16, 2025.